ccnmtl/econplayground/doc/assignment_builder.md

 A question's correctness can be defined in the form of graph values, i.e. "Graph Assessment", or with multiple choice.

-In both cases, a series of rules are created to define the rubric.
+In either case, a series of rules are created to define the rubric.
 We will be fine-tuning exactly how the Graph Assessment rubric type behaves as we use this tool, as building this kind of software is a process of discovery.
 In the "Multiple Choice" rubric type, a single choice can be defined as "Correct".